James Dunham: May 26–27, 1896

 When McGlincy returned with James Wells and Schaible around 11 PM or midnight, McGlincy instructed Schaible to open the barn and throw down some hay for the animals stabled inside.
 As Schaible was finishing these last chores, he heard gunshots from the main house and hid himself in the hayloft, watching the scenes unfold.
 After McGlincy had opened the front door, Dunham, lying in wait, had struck him a glancing blow on the head with the ax.
 Wells, following behind McGlincy, began a short struggle with Dunham that ended when Dunham drew his revolver and slew him with it; the disorder in the entry hall bore mute witness to the ferocity which ceased with the five bullets found in Wells.
 Meanwhile, McGlincy's hat had cushioned the ax blow somewhat, and upon recovering his wits, he ran through the house and escaped through a rear window, shouting for help as he headed towards the barn and a shack where the hired men slept.

 McGlincy was able to reach the shack and held the door closed before Dunham arrived, calling out "Come out, Mac; come out, I want to see you. ...
 I am bound to have you, anyhow.
 Bob [Brisco], come out here; I want you too, and you, too, Schaible."
 The wounded McGlincy offered a defiant response: "I won't come out, Jim; I have two bullets in me now.
 Put up your revolver."
 Dunham fired the revolver blindly twice into the cabin door.
 As Brisco jumped out the cabin's back window and began running away, Dunham ran off in pursuit and shot him twice; McGlincy took advantage of the brief distraction and started back towards the house, but had made only twenty paces before Dunham returned and killed him with a final shot to the heart.

 Survivors

-The sole survivors were Dunham's and Hattie's 3-week-old son and a farmhand, George Schaible, who had hidden in the barn during the massacre.
+The survivors were Dunham's and Hattie's 3-week-old son and a farmhand, George Schaible, who had hidden in the barn during the massacre.
 Dunham had assumed that Schaible was already resting in the cabin with Brisco, and after checking the cabin for him, entered the barn and ascended the ladder, where Dunham struck a match, looking for Schaible, who was crouched in the hay loft.
 However, Dunham failed to spot Schaible and left soon afterwards, taking a horse from the barn.

 Dunham's motives are unknown.
 According to an acquaintance of Dunham's, he may have killed everyone in the family to ensure his son would have an uncontested claim to the farm.
 However, it was discovered later that Col. McGlincy had an unmarried sister working in government service.